-Rays' Top Prospect Predicted To Win Starting Job for Opening Day
+Rays' Top Prospect Predicted to Win Starting Job for Opening Day

 In this story:

-With the start of the season quickly approaching, most of the major moves for the Rays are likely done.
-While they could still seek some upgrades, it likely wouldn’t be a major splash.
-However, there are still a couple of spots where some external help would make sense.
+Coming into the offseason, the Rays were expected to be an active team with a couple of likely trade candidates.
+Due to Tampa Bay having a low payroll, they usually will move veterans prior to them hitting free agency.
+Most notably, the team did that with Brandon Lowe this winter, sending him in a three-team deal to the Pittsburgh Pirates.

-Tampa Bay does have the desire to be a contender in the American League East this year.
-However, in order for that to happen, it feels like things will have to go right and certain young players will have to step up.
-This is a franchise that made some moves this winter to improve, but more of the focus has seemingly been on the future.
+Trading away an All-Star is never ideal, but the Rays did receive a strong return in the deal.
+Now, Tampa Bay will be a team that has some young talent that they will be hoping continues to improve and takes a big step forward.
+While the farm system might be lacking some high-end talent, they have a plethora of depth.

-After trying to restock the farm system with a couple of trades, the team will be hoping that their top prospect is going to be ready to make an impact for the team in 2026 at a position of need.
+However, while the team gets ready for the start of the season, they will be hoping that their top prospect is ready to make an impact this coming campaign.

-Joel Reuter of Bleacher Report recently predicted what the Rays’ lineup would look like on Opening Day.
-At shortstop, it was predicted that Carson Williams would win the job.
+Contributors for MLB Pipeline recently wrote about the prospect who is most likely to win a spot on the Opening Day roster, being shortstop Carson Williams.

 More Tampa Bay Rays News: